MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/ra-overview.md

 5. The remote collaborator then shares a schematic from OneDrive, and it appears in the technician's space.
 The collaborator can also pull up a training video up on their desktop and share their screen with the technician.

 6. The technician successfully repairs the machine, takes a snapshot of the repaired machine, and saves it to OneDrive.
 They thank the remote collaborator for their help, and end the call.
-Snapshots and files shared during the call are posted to the Dynamics 365 Field Service work order for the technician's manager to review, and the recording is saved online.
+Snapshots and files shared during the call are posted to the Field Service work order for the technician's manager to review, and the recording is saved online.
 The technician shares the recording with colleagues so they can learn how the technician and remote collaborator repaired the machine.

 ## Learn more about mixed reality